deanmlittle/sbpf-asm-noop/Readme.md

 - renamed .shstrtab to .s to save 7 bytes, as the constraint in rbpf is on the index of the section header string table, not the name of it.
 - probably a few other things I forgot to mention

 By doing all of the above, we are able to achieve an optimal sbpf binary size for our noop program.
-It is my hope that this serves as an extreme example of how much low hanging fruit there is optimizing other widely-used programs in the future to promote the adoption of more resource-efficient programs, libraries and tooling.
+It is my hope that this serves as an extreme example of how much low hanging fruit there is in optimizing on-chain programs, that we can optimize other widely-used programs, and that we can promote the adoption of more resource-efficient programs, libraries and tooling.

 ### Rough benchmarks
 | Version             | Size (*approx) |